creecros/MarkdownPlus/README.md

 # EmojiSupport

-Adds EmojiOne Support to all Markdown in Kanboard.
+## Adds EmojiOne Shortcode and Unicode conversions to Markdown in Kanboard

-Converts :shortname: and Unicode to EmojiOne newschool emojis, or converts :shortname: to unicode for oldschool emojis, so long as it passes through the markdown helper.
+_Converts :shortname: and Unicode to EmojiOne newschool emojis, or..._
+_Converts :shortname: to unicode for oldschool emojis, so long as it passes through the markdown helper._

 ![image](https://user-images.githubusercontent.com/26339368/58675441-5a61db00-8322-11e9-9ea8-e6b5ffc31299.png)

-or
+**or**

 ![image](https://user-images.githubusercontent.com/26339368/58675471-7796a980-8322-11e9-8363-4ce64090df96.png)